The amicable settlement: for entrepreneurs with debts

 Action plan

 You draw up an action plan together with the municipality or debt counselling organisation.
+You use this to deal with your debts in a structured manner.
 An important instrument in this action plan is the amicable settlement.
 You first carefully map your debts.
 The debt counsellor must have a complete overview of your debts in order to decide whether to continue the business or to close it.
-Think of tax debts, supplier debts, or mortgage on, for example, a commercial building.
+Think of tax debts, supplier debts, or mortgage on, for example, a commercial building, goods, or inventory.
 This overview is important to determine whether you can make use of a consolidation loan from the municipality.
 With this loan you finance your debt and pay your creditors.
-This is only possible if your business is viable and there are enough revenue to be expected.
+This is only possible if your business is viable and you can expect enough revenue.
 If the municipality does not provide a loan, you must save money to pay off the creditors bit by bit.
 The debt counsellor draws up a payment plan and proposes this to the creditors.

 Zwaagstra emphasises the importance of openness.
 “Be completely open and transparent about your finances from the start and do not hide anything.
 If, for example, it emerges at a later stage that there is still capital somewhere, this can mess up all your plans and agreements with creditors, bringing you back to where you started.
 It is also important not to favour creditors.
 If other creditors find out, they will no longer cooperate in an agreement.”